|

 began a short distance in, and vowed to return someday.
 Today was

+that day.
 The road out of Redway

 goes through some thick redwood forest, and at places it was almost